OpenClassrooms-Student-Center/Python_Testing/README.md

 # gudlift-registration

 1. Why

+   The given source material state :

-    This is a proof of concept (POC) project to show a light-weight version of our competition booking platform.
-The aim is the keep things as light as possible, and use feedback from the users to iterate.
+""This is a proof of concept (POC) project to show a light-weight version of our competition booking platform.
+The aim is the keep things as light as possible, and use feedback from the users to iterate.""

+The goal is to pursue the early development and handle any existing or arising issues during the development of the next phase of the project

 2. Getting Started